ronakupadhyaya/Horizons-week-07/day1/hohoho/README.md

   - Move on and try again in a couple minutes \- this usually does work, be patient
   - Try publishing and then normally connecting again
   - Press restart and/or restarting expo itself
   - Still nothing?
-Ignore the urge to flip any tables and ask for help in the queue + keep trying every now and then
+Resist the urge to flip a table and ask for help in the queue + keep trying every now and then

 ## Part 1.
 Registration